pydanny/pydanny.github.com/posts/2012-09-27-need-more-pycon-submissions.rst

 Good luck!
 ==========

 PyCon 2013 is going to be bigger and better than any previous year.
 That's because we pull together as a community to run an amazing event that is known to jumpstart careers and cause amazing life changes.
-We can do this without you, so hurry up on your `PyCon US 2013 submissions`_!
+We can't do this without you, so hurry up on your `PyCon US 2013 submissions`_!

 .. _`financial aid program`: https://docs.google.com/spreadsheet/viewform?fromEmail=true&formkey=dGt4Z0dsY052VERJem4xUUFVQW9uQVE6MQ